Sang-Buster/Miscellaneous-Configuration/RStudio Themes/README.md

 3. Apply the theme by going into RStudio IDE, in the menu bar, find `Tools > Global Options > Appearance > Editor theme:`, select the theme you want, and click `Apply` to enjoy! :)

+---

+Note:
-Note: After you update RStudio in Windows using the first/third method, the theme will **DISAPPEAR** if you have put the `.rstheme` file inside RStudio installation folder, because updating RStudio in Windows is basically the same as reinstalling it.
+- After you update RStudio in Windows using the first/third method, the theme will **DISAPPEAR** if you have put the `.rstheme` file inside RStudio installation folder, because updating RStudio in Windows is basically the same as reinstalling it.
+- If it does not take effect immediately, please try restart RStudio.
+- If functions are not highlighted, check the box from `Tools > Global Options > Code > Display > Highlight R function calls`.